 What Should be on my Weekly Grocery List?

 I’ve got you covered.
-Grab my weekly grocery list to keep on hand to make your trip to the store efficient and your kitchen well stocked to make quick, healthy meals.
+Grab my weekly grocery list (seen above) to keep on hand to make your trip to the store efficient and your kitchen well stocked to make quick, healthy meals.

 Here’s a few things to consider when adjusting the grocery list for your needs: